HersheyTaichou/CodeBible/Powershell/Logging.md

-# Generate Logs from PowerShell Scripts
+# Logging PowerShell Scripts

+This article contains various ways you can log the output from a script to a machine or file.

+## Processes

-## Save Terminal Output to a file
+### Save Terminal Output to a file

 > "The Start-Transcript cmdlet creates a record of all or part of a PowerShell session to a text file.
 The transcript includes all commands that the user types and all output that appears on the console."
 > &mdash; <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.host/start-transcript>